MR-Kien/cryptic-minibot/README.md

 # cryptic-minibot

-A small pipeline that scrapes OptiSigns Support Center articles, stores processed Markdown files on DigitalOcean Spaces, and syncs them into an OpenAI Vector Store used by OptiBot.
+A small pipeline that scrapes Support Center articles, stores processed Markdown files on DigitalOcean Spaces, and syncs them into an OpenAI Vector Store used by OptiBot.

 ---